CSCfi/csc-user-guide/docs/computing/disk.md

 The local storage is good for compiling applications and performing pre- and postprocessing that require heavy IO operations, for example packing and unpacking archive files.

+!!!
+Note
+    The local storage is meant for **temporary** storage and is cleaned frequently.
-Remember to move your data to a shared disk area afterwards.
+    Remember to move your data to a shared disk area after completing your task.

 ### Compute nodes

-The IO- and gpu-nodes have local fast storage available for jobs.
+The IO- and gpu-nodes have local fast storage available upon request for jobs.
-For more information see: [creating job scripts](running/creating-job-scripts.md#local-storage)
+For more information see: [creating job scripts](running/creating-job-scripts.md#local-storage).
+**Do not use `$TMPDIR` for storage on compute nodes.**